garrandall/popular-music-data/tracks/straight-outta-compton-n-w-a.md

 Straight outta Compton, another crazy ass nigga
 More punks I smoke, yo, my rep gets bigger
 I'm a bad motherfucker and you know this
-But the pussy ass niggaz don't show this
+But the pussy ass niggas don't show this
 But I don't give a fuck, I'm a make my snaps
 If not from the records, from jackin the crops
 Just like burglary, the definition is 'jackin'